jdrempel/openmunge/README.md

 - Allow previously-incompatible file types to be used in SWBF2 modded content (e.g. `.png` images for textures instead of `.tga`)
 - Munge and/or pack assets for any other games, including SWBF (2004)
+- Fully support Playstation 2 and/or XBOX munging

 ### Motivation
 The primary motivation for the project is fun and learning, but the author